 Divide and Conquer: Equity Investor Type Diversity as a Defense Mechanism in Technology Ventures - with Tom Vanacker and Sophie Manigart

-The Strategic Influence of Family Office Investments on Portfolio Companies- with Cristina Cruz and Juan Santalo
+The Family Office Effect: How Ownership Style Shapes Portfolio Firm Strategy - with Cristina Cruz and Juan Santalo

-Abstract: This paper examines how family offices (FOs) differ from private equity (PE) and venture capital (VC) investors, and explores the strategic implications of these differences for portfolio companies.
-We hypothesize that FOs pursue more distinctive investment strategies, maintain longer holding periods, and govern portfolio firms with a greater emphasis on profitability over short-term growth.
+Abstract: We examine how family offices (FOs) differ from private equity (PE) and venture capital (VC) investors in terms of ownership preferences and explore the strategic implications of these differences for portfolio companies, the companies they own.
+We hypothesize that FOs pursue more distinct investment strategies, maintain longer holding periods, and govern portfolio companies with a greater emphasis on profitability over short-term growth.
 Using a dual-matched sample of investments by FOs, PE, and VC funds, we find empirical support for these hypotheses.
-Compared to other investors, FOs hold portfolios that are 16% to 24% more idiosyncratic—deviating from standard market allocations—and maintain investments 34% longer on average.
-In terms of the "how they own" dimension, FO-backed firms exhibit 12% higher profitability and 21% smaller firm size over the post-investment period.
+Compared to other investors, FOs hold portfolios that are 18% more distinct—i.e., deviating from average market industry allocations—and maintain investments 34% longer on average.
+Moreover, FO-backed firms exhibit 12% higher profitability and 21% reduced firm growth over the post-investment period.
 These effects are most pronounced in FO solo and PE-related investments.
-Overall, our findings indicate that FOs chart distinct strategic trajectories for their portfolio companies and contribute to a deeper understanding of how ownership type shapes firm strategy.
+Overall, our findings indicate that FOs chart distinct strategic trajectories for their portfolio companies and contribute to a deeper understanding of how ownership shapes firm strategy.

 A Survey of the Decision-making and Investment Practices of European Venture Capitalists - with Benjamin Le Pendeven, Anna Söderblom, Massimo Colombo, Massimiliano Guerini, José Martí Pellón, Sophie Manigart, and Christian Fisch